The IST-Africa Call for Papers is focused on full papers (8 pages, c.4,000 - 5,000 words).

 As all papers will be double blind peer reviewed by the IST-Africa 2021 Programme Committee, please ensure that no contact details are provided within the text or Properties of the paper submitted.
 All contact details will be submitted online as part of the Submission Process.
 Papers should be uploaded in .doc format.

 Each presenter can present ONE paper in the Programme.
-It is necessary for papers to be physically presented by an author / co-author during the event to ensure inclusion in the Proceedings.
+It is necessary for papers to be presented by an author / co-author who will also answer questions based on the presentation during the event to ensure inclusion in the Proceedings.

 Please only submit papers for review where there are authors/co-authors who will complete registration if accepted for inclusion in the Programme and present the results.
 Please do not submit multiple papers for which there is only one author who can register.